 MASTER OF LAWS

 The Master of Laws (LL.M.)
-Program of the University of the Philippines aims to prepare local and international legal practitioners, law professors and government lawyers and judges for the increasingly cross-border, internationalized legal practice.
+Program of the University of the Philippines aims to prepare local and international legal practitioners, law professors, and government lawyers and judges for an increasingly cross-border, internationalized legal practice.
 The program will familiarize its students with the intricacies of the evolving body of regional and international law, bridging it with national legal traditions undergoing ASEAN Charter-based integration.